AntouanK/pub-sap-test/README.md

 ( assuming node.js is installed )

+1.  `yarn` to install dependencies
-1. `yarn build` to build the project
+2.  `yarn build` to build the project
-2. `yarn start` to start the server
+    3a. `yarn start` to start the server
+    3b. `yarn start-dev` to start the server in development mode (with nodemon)

+The server will listen to the port 3000.